jsinger67/parol/book/src/AstGeneration.md

 }
 ```

-This results in finite type sizes.
+This ensures finite type sizes.

-Note that `parol` has a way to minimize the use of boxed types in the generated parser.
-The `parol` tool supports a new command line switch (-b, --min_boxes) that enables the minimization
-of used boxes in generated data structures.
-The `parol::build::Builder` also provides a new method
-`minimize_boxed_types()` that you can call in your build scripts.
+`parol` can minimize the use of boxed types in the generated parser.
+The tool supports a command-line switch (`-b`, `--min_boxes`) to enable box minimization.
+The `parol::build::Builder` also provides a `minimize_boxed_types()` method for use in build scripts.

-`parol` then determines where no recursions can occur by applying extra calculations on the
+`parol` determines where recursion cannot occur by analyzing the grammar structure.
-structure of the grammar.

-## Manage AST generation
+## Managing AST Generation

-### Omission of elements
+### Omission of Elements

-You can suffix grammar symbols (terminals and non-terminals) with a cut operator (^).
-This instructs
-`parol` to not propagate them to the AST type, e.g.:
+You can suffix grammar symbols (terminals and non-terminals) with a cut operator (`^`) to prevent them from being included in the AST type.
+For example:

 ```parol
 Group: '('^ Alternations ')'^;
 ```

-The AST type for the symbol `Group` will then only contain a member for the non-terminal
-`Alternations`.
-The parentheses are suppressed because they have no special purpose for the grammar
+The AST type for `Group` will only contain a member for the non-terminal `Alternations`.
+The parentheses are omitted since they are not needed for grammar processing.
-processing itself.

-### Assigning user types
+### Assigning User Types

-You can specify a user type to be inserted into the AST structure at the place where the symbol
+You can specify a user type to be inserted into the AST structure in place of the automatically generated type.
+Add a colon followed by a user type name after a grammar symbol to instruct `parol` to use this type.
+In your implementation, provide fallible conversions from references of the original generated types (`&T`) to your types (`U`) by implementing the trait `TryFrom<&T> for U`.
+See the `list_auto` example for details.

-would otherwise had the originally generated type.
-Add after a grammar symbol a colon followed by a user type name to instruct `parol` to use this type
-instead.
-In your language implementation you have to provide fallible conversions from references of
-the original generated types (`&T`) to your types (`U`) by implementing the trait
-`TryFrom<&T> for U`.
-An examples can be found in the `list_auto` example.
-You can also define aliases for the user type names by inserting as many `%user_type` directives as
-you want.
-Then use these aliases behind the colons.
+You can also define aliases for user type names using `%user_type` directives.
+Use these aliases after the colons.

-You may have look at example [list_auto](https://github.com/jsinger67/parol/blob/6800c3060bad0df033e55cf113cfd16e860a5373/examples/list_auto/list.par)
-that demonstrates the handling of user types.
+See the [list_auto example](https://github.com/jsinger67/parol/blob/6800c3060bad0df033e55cf113cfd16e860a5373/examples/list_auto/list.par) for user type handling:

 ```parol
 %start List